fs-feup/autonomous-systems/docs/technologies.md

 ### Eigen

 [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) is a c++ library for efficient linear algebra operations.
 It is used for eficient matrix calculations, for example, in the Kalman Filter.

-### PyTorch

-[PyTorch](https://pytorch.org) is a machine learning framework based on the Torch library, used for applications such as computer vision and natural language processing.
-It is used in the Perception Module in Yolo algorithm.
-Documentation [here](https://pytorch.org/docs/2.1/).

-### OpenCV

-[OpenCV](https://opencv.org) is a library of programming functions mainly for real-time computer vision.
-Documentation [here](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html).

 ### Google Test